List of destroyer escorts of the United States Navy: Radar picket Destroyer Escorts (DER)

 During World War II seven DEs would be converted to this role, and during the Cold War another 36 would be converted.
 All would be replaced by more modern radar by 1965.

-High Speed Transports (APD)
+High speed transports (APD)

-During World War II 94 DEs would be converted to High Speed Transports for amphibious assaults and raids; in 1969 all surviving ships would be reclassified as Fast Amphibious Transports (LPR).
+During World War II 94 DEs were converted to High Speed Transports for amphibious assaults and raids; in 1969 all surviving ships would be reclassified as Fast Amphibious Transports (LPR).